kilomcorrido/PseudosecurePGen/README.md

 8) Create a checksum of that file

-9) Take the first 25 bytes of that checksum, reverse them, replace the letters in it with a Caesar Cipher of 30 random characters, base64 encode that, then Caesar it with the user-provided salt
+9) Take the first 25 bytes of that checksum, reverse them, replace the letters in it with a cipher of 30 random characters, base64 encode that, then cipher it again with the user-provided salt

 10) You now have your password